 Both short- and long-term exposure to diesel emissions can lead to health problems.
 Common low-exposure symptoms include headaches, dizziness, nausea, and eye, nose, and throat irritation.
 Aside from the discomfort this brings, it also damages work efficiency.

 A 2008 study put one group of volunteers in a room with clean air, and another in one with a similar amount of diesel exhaust produced by busy road.
 After about 30 minutes of being in the diesel room, EEG readings revealed an increased stress response in the participants’ brains.
 Unfortunately, the effects persisted even after leaving the room.
 The researchers believe soot particles in diesel exhaust are able to penetrate the brain, thereby affecting brain function – and that’s only short term exposure.

 Lung cancer, asthma, lung disease, heart disease, neurological and immune system disorders, increased allergic sensitivity, and lung inflammation are all associated with long-term exposure to diesel fumes.
 Does the work and the equipment used to do it merit the risks?

 Quieter, smaller, and healthier

 There didn’t used to be alternatives; the risks associated with working around diesel exhaust were just part of the job.
 A dangerous work environment is a lose-lose situation.
 Workers are confronted with poor health, which means employers face more worker’s compensation cases and employee sick days.

 The benefits of electronic equipment span from zero emissions to lower overall costs, and, of course, a healthier job site.
-Triple E Equipment provides battery-powered machinery for contractors looking to get the most out of their sites.
+Cratos Equipment provides 100% battery-powered construction equipment for contractors looking to get the most out of their sites.
 For more information on bringing your operation to the next level, contact us today!